Stop Germs! Wash Your Hands!

 "because a child can never have too many people to love them"

-FUN FACT: Meysha loves cows and someday is hoping to have her own company.
-Meysha's Manure will deliver quality poop to fertilize gardens.
-In the meantime, she helps Rachyl's Goat Milk Soap, LLC by making the lip balm and selling at farmer's market.
-She always has a goal of selling 10 at each market.
+FUN FACT: Meysha loves horses and someday is hoping to have her own company.
+She helps Rachyl's Goat Milk Soap, LLC by making the lip balm and promothing on social media.
+She is being homeschooled and loves it.
 Can you just imagine what God has planned for her in the next 9 years when she's Rachyl's age.